 Stephanie L. Martin, PhD

-She is particularly interested in behavioral interventions to increase social support, and is currently examining family members’ experiences supporting women for improved maternal and child nutrition in Kenya and Tanzania.
-As a global health practitioner, Dr. Martin implemented policy-, facility- and community-level programs, and developed dozens of training and communication materials to promote maternal, child and adolescent health and nutrition, as well as HIV prevention, care and treatment.
+Dr. Martin's research program has been informed by her 13-year career working on global health programs.
+As a global health practitioner, she implemented policy-, facility- and community-level programs, and developed dozens of training and communication materials to promote maternal, child, and adolescent health and nutrition, as well as HIV prevention, care and treatment.

 Adherence-specific social support enhances adherence to calcium supplement regimens among pregnant women.
 Martin SL, Omotayo MO, Pelto GH, Chapleau GM, Stoltzfus RJ, Dickin KL (2017).
 Journal of Nutrition, 147(4), 688-696.